How to increase resident retention by improving your multifamily living experience

 The good news is that positive reviews linger in the minds of apartment hunters, too.
 Eighty-five percent of respondents to NMHC’s survey said that reviews influenced their decision to rent their current apartment.

 It’s a full-circle process.
 Residents who are happy serve as your advocates by posting good reviews.
 Those stellar reviews pull in prospective renters and influence their decision to rent.
 Conversely, residents who have not had a pleasant experience leave reviews that scare away potential renters.

-Increase resident retention and lower turnover costs by improving your community experience
+Increase resident retention for multifamily and lower turnover costs by improving your community experience